-If you have a complaint or concern about the service that you have received from Kingsway Health Centre, Rosebank Surgery or Severnvale Surgery please let us know.
+If you have a complaint or concern about the service that you have received from Kingsway Health Centre, Rosebank Surgery, Severnvale Surgery or Bartongate Surgery please let us know.
 We operate a practice complaints procedure as part of the NHS Scheme for dealing with complaints.
-Our Procedure meets with national requirements.
+Our procedure meets with national requirements.

 We hope that most problems can be sorted out easily and quickly, often at the time they arise and with the person concerned.
 If your problem cannot be sorted out in this way, you may wish to make a complaint.
 We would like you to let us know as soon as possible, ideally the same day or within a week because this will enable us to establish what happened more effectively.
 If it is not possible, please let us have written details of your complaint within twelve months of noticing the problem.

 Please note that there are strict rules on medical confidentiality.
 If you are complaining on behalf of someone else, we have to know that you have their permission to do so.
 A note signed by the person concerned will be needed, unless they are incapable (because of illness) to provide this authority.